 JPMorgan Developed International Val Fd earns a High Process Pillar rating.

-The most notable contributor to the rating is the parent firm's five-year risk-adjusted success ratio of 57%.
+The main contributor to the rating is the parent firm's five-year risk-adjusted success ratio of 57%.
 The measure indicates the percentage of a firm's funds that survived and outperformed their respective category's median Morningstar Risk-Adjusted Return for the period.
-Noteworthy risk-adjusted performance also influences the rating.
+Strong risk-adjusted performance also strengthens the process.
 This can be seen in the fund's five-year alpha calculated relative to the category index, which suggests that the managers have shown skill in their allocation of risk.
-The parent firm's excellent risk-adjusted performance, as shown by its average 10-year Morningstar Rating of 3.3 stars, supports the rating as well.
+The parent firm's superior risk-adjusted performance, as shown by its average 10-year Morningstar Rating of 3.3 stars, strengthens the process as well.

-This strategy leans toward smaller, more undervalued companies compared with its average peer in the Foreign Large Value Morningstar Category.
-Analyzing additional factors, this strategy has consistently favored low-quality stocks compared with Morningstar Category peers over the past few years.
-Lacking this ballast, the fund's prospects could rest on its ability to surpass peers during economic booms.
+This strategy leans toward smaller, more value-oriented companies than its average peer in the Foreign Large Value Morningstar Category.
+Examining additional factor exposure, this strategy tilts consistently toward stocks with lower quality or the shares of companies with more financial leverage and lower profitability, compared with Morningstar Category peers over the past few years.
+Lacking this ballast, the fund's prospects could rest on its ability to beat peers during economic booms.
 In the latest month, the strategy was also less exposed to the Quality factor compared with Morningstar Category peers.
-This strategy has also exhibited a tilt toward high-volatility stocks over these years, meaning it has invested in companies that have a higher historical standard deviation of returns.
-This orientation tends to pay off most prominently when markets are hot.
+This strategy also has had an overweight bias to the volatility factor over these years, meaning it has owned companies that have a higher historical standard deviation of returns.
+This is a higher-risk, higher-reward approach.
 Compared with category peers, the strategy also had more exposure to the Volatility factor in the most recent month.
-Additionally, the managers have tended to overweight yield, shown by the portfolio's high exposure to stocks paying dividends or buying back shares.
-High-yield stocks tend to be associated with more mature, profitable businesses that can grow as well as provide a stream of income.
-Such stocks could suffer, however, if setbacks force them to cut their dividends.
+In addition, this strategy's holdings have included more companies with high dividend or buyback yields than peers over these years.
+Stocks with high yields can be more stable, mature companies, but at times extreme market pressure or fundamental deterioration may prompt them to cut their dividends, which tends to hurt stock performance.
 In this month, the strategy also had more exposure to the Yield factor over its peers.
 More information on a fund and its respective category's factor exposure can be found in the Factor Profile module within the Portfolio section.

 The portfolio is overweight in financial services and energy relative to the category average by 10.3 and 3.0 percentage points, respectively.
 The sectors with low exposure compared to category peers are technology and consumer defensive, underweight the average by 6.7 and 5.5 percentage points of assets, respectively.
-The strategy owns 232 securities and is relatively concentrated.
-Specifically, 18.3% of the strategy's assets are housed within the top 10 holdings, as opposed to the category’s 14.2% average.
-And in closing, in terms of portfolio turnover, on a year-over-year basis, 34% of the fund's holdings have turned over, whether through increasing, decreasing, or changing a position.
+The strategy owns 232 securities and is quite concentrated.
+In particular, 18.3% of the fund’s assets are housed within the top 10 holdings, compared to the typical peer's 14.2%.
+And in closing, in terms of portfolio turnover, looking at year-over-year movements, 34% of the fund's holdings have changed, whether through increasing, decreasing, or changing a position.